opentext-idol/idol-tutorials/tutorials/ingest/preserve-state/README.md

 -   - "/opt/nifi/scripts/basic-idol-entrypoint.sh"
 ```

+> TIP: With your NiFI configuration now outside the container, you can edit its configuration without the container running.
+Suggested changes are given in the [appendix](../../appendix/TIPS.md#nifi-settings).

 ## Mount the external state

 Finally, redeploy the Knowledge Discovery NiFi container to pick up these changes: